mikewesthad/phaser-matter-collision-plugin/README.md

   plugins: {
     scene: [
       {
-        key: "MatterCollisionPlugin",         // Name to use in cache
         plugin: PhaserMatterCollisionPlugin, // The plugin class
+        key: "matterCollision", // Where to store in Scene.Systems, e.g. scene.sys.matterCollision
-        mapping: "matterCollision",           // Make plugin accessible via scene.matterCollision
+        mapping: "matterCollision" // Where to store in the Scene, e.g. scene.matterCollision }
-        start: true                           // Start with scene
-      }
     ]
   }